Hesperian Health Guides

 - Cover the burn with antibiotic ointment and then with very clean fine mesh gauze or another very clean dressing.
 Wrap firmly to create pressure without cutting off circulation.
 Change the bandage each day and every time it gets dirty.
 A dirty bandage can cause infection.
 You may need to soak off a bandage that has stuck in place.
 Be sure to individually wrap and separate burned fingers and toes.

-- Give antibiotics if any of these signs of infection appear: the skin smells bad, has pus, becomes more red or hot, or the person gets a fever.
+- Give antibiotics if any of these signs of infection appear: increasing redness, heat, pain, swelling, bad smell or pus, or the person gets a fever.
 See more about medicines for burns.
-Make sure tetanus vaccinations are up to date.
+Make sure tetanus vaccinations are up-to-date.

 - If a blister has opened, keep the area clean.
 If the blister has not opened, do not try to pop it.
 Opened blisters are more likely to get infected.